Dr Gerard Crotty

 Myeloma incidence in Ireland is six per 100,000 per year1.
 Thus, a GP with 2,000 patients will have one new case in just over eight years.

-The average GP will diagnose only two or three cases in a professional lifetime and may not have confidence in making the diagnosis.
+Currently, the average GP will diagnose only two or three cases in a professional lifetime and may not have confidence in making the diagnosis.
 So, what is needed is that the appropriate advice is sought or referral made when features suggestive myeloma.

 The incidence of myeloma is higher in males and in black people.
 Older age is also a risk factor – as for many malignancies.
 However, none of these risk groups are sufficiently at risk for screening to help.